Dwake5/Project-Euler/README.md

 I use a variety of these to hone my skills, but like project euluer the most as it combines my two biggest passions, Programming and Math.

+If you would like to review my work, I would recommend problems 5, 8 and 14 for the complexity, efficiency and ellegance of my solutions.

 Problems currently solved:

 <ol>